Bored Ape: Artistic merits and criticism

+Red Ape Family

+Red Ape Family, an animated sitcom about a family of Bored Apes that travel to Mars, premiered in November 2021.
+It was created by Hashem Zaini, the CEO of Dubai-based animation studio Zaini Media, and Youssouf Bedraoui Drissi.
+Each episode was accompanied by the sale of 333 NFTs, while each of the episodes were themselves made into NFTs.
+It was executive produced by American rapper 2 Chainz.
+Matthew Gault of Vice wrote of its first episode, "It sucks.
+The animation is bad, the writing terrible, and the voice acting atrocious."

+ApeFest ocular injuries

+In November 2023, guests reported burning pain in their eyes and vision problems after attending a Bored Ape event known as "ApeFest," in Hong Kong.
+Potential causes include UV lights used at the event.
+On November 6, Bored Ape Yacht Club stated they were aware of the incident and claimed "...we believe that much less than 1% of those attending and working the event had these symptoms."
+They also encouraged attendees who feel any symptoms to seek medical attention.

 Allegations of racism

 The anthropomorphized ape cartoons within the Bored Ape Yacht Club collection have been accused of racism.
-According to researchers from the Anti-Defamation League, certain traits within the images, such as "Hip-Hop", can be seen as problematic.
-The allegation that Bored Ape Yacht Club images are racist have been widespread, and have come from Damon Dash, Freddie Gibbs and Imageboard expert Fredrick Brennan, who stated,"It's totally clear to me that it's racist, it could not be more clear that they're Channers.
-Takes one to know one."The founders of the Bored Ape Yacht Club adamantly deny these allegations, stating that they are a diverse group of Turkish, Cuban and Jewish friends, some of whom have voted for Bernie Sanders and that they chose apes as the focus of the collection because of the common term "aping in".
+According to researchers from the Anti-Defamation League, the allegations of racism are doubtful, but certain traits within the images, such as "Hip-Hop", can be seen as problematic.
+Record executive Damon Dash, American rapper Freddie Gibbs and 8chan founder Fredrick Brennan have stated that they believe Bored Ape Yacht Club looks racist.
+The founders of the Bored Ape Yacht Club adamantly deny these allegations, stating that they are a diverse group of Turkish, Cuban and Jewish friends, some of whom have voted for Bernie Sanders and that they chose apes as the focus of the collection because of the common term "aping in".

 Copycat projects

 In late 2021, the popularity of Bored Apes spurred copycat NFT projects.
 PHAYC and Phunky Ape Yacht Club were two such projects centered around the same idea of selling NFTs of mirrored but otherwise identical images of Bored Ape NFTs.
 The OpenSea NFT marketplace banned both projects in December 2021.
 In February 2022, Bored Wukong was accused of copycat NFT avatars.